The Nansen Humanistic Academy, in Lillehammer, Norway, was founded in 1938 as a protest against the totalitarian ideologies in Europe.

 We understand humanism as values that unite people across religious, political and cultural divides.
 Humanism is based on the unique value of each human being.
 Human rights, freedom of expression and democracy continue to be the core values of the Nansen Academy.

 - Creative Writing offers training in creative writing.
 The different professors are all authors who write in different modes.
 The method of teaching is independent writing, workshops and tutoring.
-The group process plays an important part in the writing process.
-Number of students: 15.

 - Creative Arts offers training in different artistic techniques.
 An important aim is to investigate the place of art in society.
 The professors are professional artists.
-Our method of teaching is based on workshops, tutoring and group discussions, as well as independent work with various teachers/artists as supervisors.
-Number of students: 15.

-The Nansen Academy is located in beautiful surroundings near the centre of Lillehammer, a town of 25 000 inhabitants, approximately 2,5 hours from Oslo.
+The Nansen Academy is located in beautiful surroundings near the centre of Lillehammer, a town of 25 000 inhabitants, approximately 2,5 hours from the capital Oslo.
 The town has a rich cultural scene with renowned museums such as the Maihaugen Outdoor Museum and Lillehammer Art Museum, as well as the Norwegian Literature Festival.
 The surroundings include forests, rivers, lakes and mountains.
-There are good opportunities for various sports and leisure activities, and the town hosted the Olympic Winter Games in 1994.
+There are good opportunities for various sports and leisure activities, and the town hosted the winter Olympic Winter Games in 1994.

-Nansen center for peace and dialogue
+Nansen Center for Peace and dialogue

 The Nansen Center for Peace and Dialogue (NCPD) was established as a separate part of The Nansen Academy Foundation in 2010, and has office facilities in the Nansen Academy.
 The center provides experience-based knowledge of ongoing conflicts and practical dialogue and reconciliation.
 The center’s draws its experience from peace education for diaspora groups (refugees) in Norway and dialogue work internationally, with particular focus on Afghanistan the Western Balkans.